View of a crane installing prefabricated panels on the exterior a multistory building

 Two workers for Digital Building Components review plans for a prefabricated structure

-Our prefabrication process optimizes the architect’s design concept model, while using that model to fabricate to precise manufacturing tolerances.
+Our prefabrication process optimizes the architect’s design concept model, using component-based architecture, while using that model to fabricate to precise manufacturing tolerances.

 Prefabrication is good for the environment.
 It cuts down on material and labor waste by leveraging material nesting, so there’s a significant reduction of scrap removal from job sites.